Cavendish Road

 Cavendish Road is an arterial road in Brisbane, Queensland, Australia, linking the suburbs of Coorparoo, Holland Park and Mount Gravatt East.

 Geography

-Cavendish Road commences at Coorparoo Secondary College near Bridgewater Creek in Coorparoo and then runs in an approximately south-eastly direction over hilly terrain.
+Cavendish Road commences at Coorparoo Secondary College near Bridgewater Creek in Coorparoo and then runs in an approximately southeasterly direction over hilly terrain.
 It terminates at the intersection with Creek Road in Mount Gravatt East.
 Although the road appears to continue beyond that point, it becomes Newnham Road.

 History

 The road first appears in a survey of Coorparoo in July 1863.

 A number of the early residents were keen whist players and the book commonly known as Cavendish on Whist was considered the authority on the game.
 Cavendish was the pen name of English writer and whist player Henry Jones, who was a member of the Cavendish Whist Club.
 This is said to be the origin of the road name.

 Cavendish Road State High School was constructed at 695 Cavendish Road in Holland Park.
 It opened on 9 April 1951.